Europe Road Trip: 25 Incredible Routes

 From the border with France and through the regions of the Basque Country, Cantabria, Asturias, and Galicia, you’ll see some of the most picturesque landscapes in Spain, enjoy amazing food, and crisscross the famous Camino de Santiago.

-Start in San Sabastian, a sophisticated city with a renowned restaurant scene, famous for seafood and pintxos (pronounced pinchos), which are similar to tapas.
+Start in San Sabastian, a sophisticated city with a renowned restaurant scene, famous for seafood and pintxos (pronounced pinchos), which are like tapas but on sticks.
 Take a gastronomic tour for the best experience.

-Eat your fill and head west to Bilbao, home of the incredible Guggenheim museum.
+Eat your fill and head west to Bilbao, home of the incredible Guggenheim Museum.
 The building itself is a work of art, with beautifully curved and sweeping architecture.

 Continue along the coast to the stunning Santillana del Mar, known as the town of the three lies; not holy (santi), flat (llana) or by the sea (del mar).
+This medieval town is beautifully preserved and worth a wander before you make your way to Comillas, further along the coast.

-Don’t miss El Caprichio, a Gaudi-designed villa.
-If you have a few extra days, head into the Picos de Europa, the small but perfectly formed mountain range.
+If you have a few extra days, head into the Picos de Europa, the small but perfectly formed mountain range, so called because it was the first sign of land for sailors coming home from the New World.

 Oviedo is the next stop and the starting point of the lesser-known Camino Primitivo (the oldest Camino).
 This compact and elegant city is another foodie delight, with a lively gastronomic scene.